ffmaer/quicksort-python/README.md

 - [Visualizations](https://medium.com/karuna-sehgal/an-introduction-to-bucket-sort-62aa5325d124)
 - "The worst-case scenario occurs when all the elements are placed in a single bucket.
 The overall performance would then be dominated by the algorithm used to sort each bucket."
 [3]

+### RadixSort
+- "Radix is a Latin word for "root".
+Root can be considered a synonym for base, in the arithmetical sense."
+[4] Base-10-sort
+- Sort digit by digit from the most signinificant bit to the least significant bit or from the least significant bit to the most significant bit.

 ### Bogosort
 - It's also known as monkey sort, stupid sort, random sort and permutation sort.
 [2]